-The city is justifiably proud of its status of one of the biggest shrimping ports in the world, and that means you can buy fresh wild and farmed shrimp at incredible prices—and find them in omelets, burritos, pasta dishes, tacos, salads, and more.
-Fresh-caught tuna, marlin, swordfish, mahi-mahi, and snapper are abundant here too, and the local markets are full of a mind-boggling array of fresh tropical fruits and vegetables, including mango, papaya, pineapple, and avocado.
+The city is justifiably proud of its status as one of the biggest shrimping ports in the world, and that means you can buy fresh wild and farmed shrimp at incredible prices—and also find them in omelets, burritos, pasta dishes, tacos, salads, and more.
+Fresh-caught tuna, marlin, swordfish, mahi-mahi, and snapper are abundant here, too, and the local markets are full of a mind-boggling array of fresh tropical fruits and vegetables, including mango, papaya, pineapple, and avocado.

-The majority of expats live along the coastline, within easy walking distance to long stretches of beach.
+Most expats live along the coastline, within easy walking distance to the beach.
 Each part of the city has its own style, and whether you’re looking for a stand-alone house on a shady tree-lined street, a high-rise condo with sweeping views of the ocean and mountains, a modern home in a gated community with an award-winning golf course, or a simpler apartment or casita in a more Mexican neighborhood, Mazatlán truly has something for everyone.

 Retire in Mazatlán